Bay Checkerspot (Euphydryas editha bayensis)

 Eggs

-Quick Facts |
+Quick Facts | |

-Distribution | San Francisco Bay region of the U.S. state of California |
+Distribution | San Francisco Bay region of California, USA |

-Habitat | Ridge tops, open woodlands, alpine tundra, grasslands and rocky outcrops of the mountains |
+Habitat | Ridge tops, open woodlands, alpine tundra, grasslands, and rocky outcrops |

-Host plants | Plantago erecta, Castilleja exserta, Castilleja densiflora |
+Host Plants | Plantago erecta, Castilleja exserta, Castilleja densiflora |

-Adult diet | Flower nectar |
+Adult Diet | Flower nectar |

 Did You Know?

-Bay Checkerspot Butterfly Habitat
+Bay Checkerspot Pictures

 Scientific Classification